For their new exhibition, the Design Museum have decided to ‘evoke the experience of being in a club.’

 Still… shame about the lollipops.

-NOTE: Electronic: From Kraftwerk to The Chemical Brothers is on at the Design Museum 1st April – 26th July.
+NOTE: Electronic: From Kraftwerk to The Chemical Brothers is now open at the Design Museum, and runs until 14th February 2021.
 Tickets cost £14.50-16.30, and can be booked HERE.
+Please note, you will need to wear a mask and bring your own wired headphones for the experience.

 Electronic | Design Museum, 224-238 Kensington High Street, London W8 6AG